Complete guide to vacation rental cleaning schedules

 Even with the best system, unexpected things happen:

-- Cancellation: the planned cleaning is automatically adapted
+Cancellation handled.
+The planned cleaning is automatically adapted or removed as needed.

 7. Measuring and improving continuously